TheSkyler-Dev/netcalc/README.md

 Flags are only allowed behind the IP address except for:
 - `--broacast`, `--net`, `--cidr`

-Note: only double dash (--) flags are allowed both in front of the address or bhind it.
-Single dash (-) flags are only allowed behind the IP address.
+Note: only long (--) flags are allowed both in front of the address or bhind it.
+Short (-) flags are only allowed behind the IP address.